-Critics have been glowing in their response to Matthau's work.
-Lawrence Van Gelder of the New York Times reports: A success: a sweet, wise, funny, poignant film from producer director Charles Matthau who has extracted performances that are expert, sharp and distinctive.
-Says Kevin Thomas of the Los Angeles Times: A beguiling film in every way.
-'The Grass Harp' succeeds so admirably it speaks volumes about Charles Matthau's own inimitable talents...a polished, touching insightful and exceedingly sensitive effort, says Wade Major of Entertainment Today.
+Matthau directed and produced The Grass Harp, based on Truman Capote's atmospheric tale of three Southern misfits who take up residence in a tree house.
+The film allowed Matthau to direct a stellar cast that included Piper Laurie, Sissy Spacek, Walter Matthau, Jack Lemmon, Mary Steenburgen, Nell Carter, and Edward Furlong.
+The film, distributed by Fine Line Features, premiered in October of 1996 and critics were glowing in their response".
+Lawrence Van Gelder of the New York Times reports: A success: a sweet, wise, funny, poignant film from director Charles Matthau who has extracted performances that are expert, sharp and distinctive."
+Says Kevin Thomas of the Los Angeles Times: "A beguiling film in every way." "'The Grass Harp' succeeds so admirably it speaks volumes about Charles Matthau's own inimitable talents...a polished, touching insightful and exceedingly sensitive effort, says Wade Major of Entertainment Today.

-Charlie made an auspicious feature directorial debut at age 24 with the offbeat comedy Doin' Time On Planet Earth (1988).
+Charlie made his feature directorial debut at age 24 with the offbeat comedy Doin Time on Planet Earth.
 The Academy of Science Fiction, Fantasy and Horror Films nominated him for the Best Director Award.
 The film was also selected as one of the 10 Best Films of 1990 by the Council of Film Organizations.

-The Academy of Family Films & Family Television, the national organization that presents annual awards of merit and recognition for family entertainment, voted Charlie: Best Director of the Year Award for his work on The Grass Harp.
+Matthau has received numerous other awards for his work.
+The Academy of Family Films & Family Television voted Matthau: Best Director of the Year Award for his work on The Grass Harp.
 In September of 1997, the Matthau family was honored by the American Film Institute with it's first ever Platinum Circle Award, a newly created annual honor paying tribute to an entire family of talented artists.

 Charlie previously won praise for directing and producing the 1993 television movie Mrs. Lambert Remembers Love, starring Ellen Burstyn.
 The film tells the moving story of a woman who takes to the road to save her grandson from becoming a foster child.
 The Hollywood Reporter characterized it as "wise, affecting television that should not be missed."